MarcoGroenenberg/mendix-BootstrapTreeView/README.md

 - Top level objects do not have a parent
 - Lower lever objects have a parent; the tree is build by linking objects using their parent reference
 - Set the currently selected item from a microflow
-- Fully reload the tree or only perform an incremental update.
+- Fully reload the tree or only perform an incremental update, to update or add nodes without re-rendering the tree.

 ##Dependencies